 There are plenty things about running a business that I don’t consider fun.
 Accounting, marketing, scheduling, repairs…bleh.
 But, taking pictures and playing with Photoshop are certainly fun parts for me!
 For most photographers, the fun ends when the camera goes back in the bag.
 I certainly enjoy the session itself the most.
 But, I also truly love editing your photos.

-My life has been crazy hectic lately, but when Adnan’s mommy requested a special balloon picture for his two year old portraits, I welcomed the creative outlet as a distraction.
+My life has been crazy hectic lately, but when Adnan’s mommy requested a special balloon picture for his two year old portraits, I welcomed the creative outlet.

 She sent me this adorable image for inspiration:

 Heck yeah, I’ll work with you on that!
 But, that basket doesn’t belong on the ground.